bcw222/chromium-website/site/blink/launching-features/index.md

 Once you have the needed approvals, set the implementation status to "Enabled by default" in ChromeStatus.
+You will likely also need to land a Chromium CL to turn on the feature.
+Link to the blink-dev thread via the [Google Groups web interface](https://groups.google.com/a/chromium.org/g/blink-dev) in your CL's commit message to make it easy and clear to review.

 ### Implementations of already-defined consensus-based standards {:#process-existing-standard}